HaikuTeam/animator/QA.md

 While offline, I cannot delete projects that were created while online While offline, I cannot delete projects that were created offline and later published While offline, I can create a project
-With a project open, I can Cmd+E to offline export as an Animated GIF, Video, or Lottie The offline exported file format appears as a pill in the bottom right of the timeline While the offline export is in progress, a loading bar appears and the pill is unclickable After the offline export completes, clicking the pill opens the exported file in Finder/Explorer
+With a project open, I can offline export as an Animated GIF, Video, or Lottie The offline exported file format appears as a pill in the bottom right of the timeline While the offline export is in progress, a loading bar appears and the pill is unclickable After the offline export completes, clicking the pill opens the exported file in Finder/Explorer